aroberge/friendly-traceback-docs/docs/html/_sources/syntax_tracebacks_en_3.7.rst.txt

          ^

     My best guess:
-        You wrote an expression like
+        You wrote the expression
             len('a') = 3
-        where len('a'), on the left hand-side of the equal sign, is a function call and not the name of a variable.
+        where len('a'), on the left hand-side of the equal sign, either is or includes a function call and is not simply the name of a variable.

 SyntaxError - can't assign to function call - 2
 -----------------------------------------------